High energy X-ray imaging technology: The PIXIE ASIC

 The PIXIE ASIC is a research and development ASIC developed by the Science and Technology Facilities Council Rutherford Appleton Laboratory for the consortium.
 The ASIC is being used to investigate charge induction and the small pixel effect in semiconductor detectors as described by the Shockley–Ramo theorem.
 The ASIC consists of three separate arrays of 3 x 3 pixels on a 250μm pitch and a single array of 3 x 3 pixels on a 500μm pitch.
 Each pixel contains a charge amplifier and output buffer allowing the induced charge pulses of each pixel to be recorded.

+The HEXITEC-MHz ASIC

+The original HEXITEC ASIC was delivered in the early 2010's and operated at a maximum frame rate of 10 kHz.
+At this speed the detector system was able to deliver per pixel X-ray spectroscopy with an energy resolution of <1keV but was limited to fluxes of 104 photons s−1 mm−2.
+With the development of Diffraction-limited storage ring synchrotrons, the intensity of X-rays produced in typical experiments increased by >×100.
+In order to continue to provide a spectroscopic X-ray imaging capability at these facilities, a new generation of the HEXITEC ASIC had to be developed.
+The development of the HEXITEC-MHz ASIC began in 2018 with the aim of increasing the frame rate of the camera system to 1 MHz to allow spectroscopic imaging at photon fluxes in excess of 106 photons s−1 mm−2 while maintaining the same spectroscopic performance.
+The first ASICs were delivered in 2022 and are currently undergoing testing at the Science and Technology Facilities Council Rutherford Appleton Laboratory and Diamond Light Source.

 HEXITEC detectors

 HEXITEC ASICs are flip-chip bonded to a direct conversion semiconductor detector using a low temperature (~100 °C) curing silver epoxy and gold stud technique in a hybrid detector arrangement.
 The X-ray detector layer is a semiconductor, typically cadmium telluride (CdTe) or cadmium zinc telluride (CdZnTe), between 1 – 3 mm thick.
 The detectors consist of a planar cathode and a pixelated anode and are operated under a negative bias voltage.
 X-rays and gamma rays interacting within the detector layer form charge clouds of electron-hole pairs which drift from the cathode to the anode pixels.
 The charge drifting across the detectors induce charge on the ASIC pixels as described by the Shockley–Ramo theorem which form the detected signal.
 The detectors are capable of measuring a photo-peak FWHM of the order 1 keV in the energy range 3 - 200 keV.